Airlines cancel flights due to COVID staffing shortages

-2 of8 Travelers trek through Terminal E at Logan Airport, Tuesday, Dec.
+2 of9 Travelers trek through Terminal E at Logan Airport, Tuesday, Dec.
 21, 2021, in Boston.
 At least three major airlines say they have canceled dozens of flights, Friday, Dec.
 24, because illnesses largely tied to the omicron variant of COVID-19 have taken a toll on flight crew numbers during the busy holiday travel season.
-Charles Krupa/AP Show More Show Less 3 of8
+Charles Krupa/AP Show More Show Less 3 of9

 NEW YORK (AP) — Airlines canceled hundreds of flights as the omicron variant jumbled schedules and drew down staffing levels at some carriers during the busy holiday travel season.

-Delta Air Lines and United Airlines said they canceled flights because of staff shortages tied to the omicron variant.
-Delta canceled 145 flights on Friday and 111 for Christmas Day, according to FlightAware.
+Delta Air Lines and United Airlines together canceled more than 600 flights on Friday and Saturday.
+As of early evening Friday, Delta canceled had 149 flights on Friday and 188 for Christmas Day, according to FlightAware.
 (Other factors, such as weather, are also causing cancellations.)
-United called off 175 flights on Friday and 69 on Saturday.
+United called off 189 flights on Friday, about 10% of its schedule, and 140 on Saturday.
+Planned cancellations continued into Sunday.

 Written By